 Every time I visit Chiang Mai I leave regretfully, wishing I had more time.
-I’ve had some thoroughly enjoyable times in Chiang Mai, seen and done some amazing things, but there’s still so much I want to see and do.
-So here are a few things me and the family have done in Chiang Mai, and a few things which are still on my Chiang Mai bucket list
+I’ve had some thoroughly enjoyable times in Chiang Mai, and seen and done some amazing things, but there’s still so much I want to see and do.
+So here are a few things I and the family have done in Chiang Mai, and a few things which are still on my Chiang Mai bucket list

 Take the Train to Chiang Mai

 This was my first train journey in Thailand.
 We opted for the train because it’s cheaper than flying, more comfortable than a bus, and it’s been on my “must-do things in Thailand” list for longer than I can remember.

 I read reports on several blogs about taking the train from Bangkok to Chiang Mai.
-I wanted to know how, where and when, but besides all that valuable information the blogs posts highlighted a couple of compelling reasons to take the train.
+I wanted to know how, where and when, but besides all that valuable information the blog posts highlighted a couple of compelling reasons to take the train.

 Reason 1 to take the train: it’s an adventure, an experience all on its own.